Bylaws of the Board of Regents

 - Open Meetings and Executive Session

 All sessions of the Board and its Committees shall be open to the public and the media except during Executive Session.
 The Board of Regents and its Committees may, upon open, majority vote of those members present and constituting a quorum for business, meet in Executive Session to consider and act upon any matter which Georgia law permits.
 After an Executive Session of the Board or of any of its Committees, the Board or Committee shall announce in public all actions taken in Executive Session and shall record such actions in the official minutes.
-The Board and its Committees may meet by teleconference or other similar means, as deemed necessary by the Chair of the Board, so long as appropriate access is provided to the public.
+The Board and its Committees may meet by teleconference, video conference, or other similar means, as deemed necessary by the Chair of the Board, so long as appropriate access is provided to the public.

-Minutes of all Board of Regents meetings shall be prepared, distributed, filed, and protected by the Secretary to the Board in accord with procedures established by the Georgia Records Management Program.
-The minutes shall be available to the public during normal business hours for inspection and duplication.
+Minutes of all Board of Regents meetings shall be prepared, distributed, filed, and protected by the Secretary to the Board in accordance with applicable laws.
+The minutes shall be available to the public during normal business hours and/or online for inspection and duplication.

 The Chancellor shall give to the members of the Board in a reasonable amount of time before each meeting information on matters which are to be considered at the meeting, to allow the members sufficient opportunity for review.

 All individuals or groups employed or enrolled in the University System shall submit all requests for items to be placed on the Board agenda to the president of the respective institution who shall, after carefully considering such requests, transmit them with his or her recommendations to the Chancellor.